simon-anthony/sqldev_krb/README.md

 </p>

-The optional features for **klist** and **kinit** require the MIT Kerberos distribution to be installed.
+To use the **krb_pkinit** tool the MIT Kerberos distribution needs to be installed.
 To use PKINIT, it will be necessary to [build](#Building-MIT-Kerberos-with-PKINIT-Enabled-for-Windows-11) the MIT Kerberos Windows installable package with PKINIT enabled.

 > **_NOTE:_**  These tools specifically discuss using Kerberos within Java (GSS-API or JAAS) with SQL Developer and SQLcl (*thin client*s) and not Kerberos with OCI (*thick client*) from the Oracle Client or Instantclient.